chipsalliance/caliptra-sw/rom/dev/README.md

     `Result = mldsa87_verify(IDevIdPubKeyMldsa, LDevIdTbsDigestMldsa, LDevIdCertSigMldsa)`

-9. Store and lock (for write) the LDevID Certificate ECDSA and MLDSA (if Dual-Cert Mode is enabled) Signatures in DCCM
+9. Store and lock (for write) the LDevID Certificate ECDSA and MLDSA Signatures in DCCM

     `[TBD]`